Walter Lantz Productions: 1950–1967: Reopening and venture to television

-During the mid-50s, the movie industry was suffering and losing money, meaning lower budgets for cartoons.
-By 1956, there were only seven animation producers in the short-subjects business, and by the end of the decade that number would dwindle to three.
-Walter Lantz and his distributor, Universal Pictures, knew that the only way to subsidize the rising costs of new shorts was to release their product to television.
-Norman Gluck, from Universal's short-subjects department, made a deal with the Leo Burnett Agency to release some older Lantz product on television.
-Burnett handled the Kellogg's cereal account, and Lantz soon met with the Kellogg's people to sign the contract.
-At first, Lantz was not very eager and admitted that he was only working in the medium because he was "forced into TV" and "cartoons for theaters would soon be extinct."
+By the mid-50s, the film industry was suffering and losing money, meaning lower budgets for cartoons.
+Avery himself left Lantz in 1955 over pay disputes, and was succeeded by a returning Alex Lovy.
+By 1956, there were only seven animation producers in the short-subjects business, and by the end of the decade that number dwindled to three.
+Walter Lantz and his distributor, Universal-International Pictures, knew that the only way to subsidize the rising costs of new shorts was to release their product to television.
+Norman Gluck, from U-I's short-subjects department, made a deal with the Leo Burnett Agency to release some older Lantz product on television.
+Burnett handled the Kellogg's cereal account and Lantz soon met with the Kellogg's people to sign the contract.
+At first, Lantz was not very eager and admitted that he was only working in the medium because he was "forced into TV" and "cartoons for theaters would soon be extinct".

+In 1954, the black-and-white Walter Lantz-produced cartoons were licensed to television syndication by Motion Pictures for Television, and it was repackaged as Oswald Rabbit Presents.

 The Woody Woodpecker Show debuted on ABC on the afternoon of October 3, 1957, and lasted until September 1958.
 The series was seen once a week, on Thursday afternoons, replacing the first half hour of the shortened The Mickey Mouse Club.
 Lantz integrated his existing cartoons with new live-action footage, giving the show an updated look that satisfied both viewers and Lantz himself.
 The live-action and animation segments created for the show, called 'A Moment with Walter Lantz', featured an informative look at how the animation process for his "cartunes" worked and how the writers came up with stories and characters.
 The live-action segments were directed by Jack Hannah, who was fresh from the Disney Studio, where he had done similar live-action/animation sequences for the Disney show.

+Hannah eventually directed theatrical shorts in 1960 after Lovy left for Hanna-Barbera.
+His shorts were regarded as having a level of sophistication comparable to Dick Lundy, and he would also created characters such as Fatso the Bear (a clone of his character Humphrey the Bear from Disney) and The Beary Family before he left in 1962.
+His role was assumed by writer Sid Marcus.
+In 1964, with new Universal owner MCA Inc. dropping the International name, the cartoons were introduced with the new Universal presents open.
+Lantz eventually reduced the number of units back to one, leaving Smith as the sole director of all theatrical shorts by 1966.